Édouard Hugon

-Édouard Hugon (25 August 1867 – 7 February 1929) was a French Dominican Catholic priest, Thomistic philosopher and theologian trusted and held in high esteem by the Holy See, from 1909 to 1929 was a professor at the Pontificium Collegium Internationale Angelicum, the future Pontifical University of Saint Thomas Aquinas, Angelicum, as well as a well-known author of philosophical and theological manuals within the school of traditional Thomism.
+Édouard Hugon, OP (25 August 1867 – 7 February 1929) was a French Dominican priest, Thomistic philosopher and theologian.
+He was from 1909 to 1929 a professor at what became the Angelicum, as well as a well-known author of philosophical and theological manuals within the school of traditional Thomism.

 Early biography

 Florentin-Louis Hugon was born on 25 August 1867 in Lafarre (Loire), France, a small mountain village in the Diocese of Puy-en-Velay.
 His parents Florentin and Philomène Hugon were pious country folk.
 They had 13 children of which Florentin-Louis was the oldest.

 Formation

 Hugon was educated first by his mother, then in the local school where he gained a reputation as a bright and pious student.
 He was invited to attend the Domenicana school at Poitiers in February 1882 where he was an outstanding student.
 Hugon showed a special interest in Ancient Greek, especially the writings of Homer whose Iliad he had partially committed to memory, thus gaining for himself among his classmates the nickname "Homer's grandson".

 At eighteen years of age, having finished secondary school, he entered the Dominican Order in Rijckholt (nearby Maastricht, Holland), where the Studium of the Province of Lyons was taking refuge due to the persecutions and expulsions imposed by antagonistic members of the government.
 The following year he received the Dominican habit under the name Brother Édouard.
 In 1898 during a trip to the United States, being inexplicably detained by his Prior, he narrowly escaped the sinking of the passenger steamship La Bourgogne of the Compagnie Generale on which he was scheduled to sail, and on which nearly 600 people drowned.

 He made his solemn profession on 13 January 1890 and was ordained priest on 24 September 1892.